About The CARDS Game

 About This Application

-This web application makes the CARDS diagnostic tool interactive and accessible — both as a check-in tool for real-time needs-mapping, and as an educational platform for learning the framework.
+The CARDS Game makes the CARDS diagnostic tool interactive and accessible - both as a check-in tool for real-time needs-mapping, and as an educational platform for learning the framework.